tanepiper/svelte-formula/README.md

 Out-of-the box it's designed to work with HTML5 forms.
 Configuring your forms validation is as easy as setting attributes, and doesn't get in the way of things like Accessibility.

+Formula also supports multi-row forms with [Beaker](https://formula.svelte.codes/docs/beaker), it's internal groups API for working with arrays of data.

 ## Install Instructions

 `npm i svelte-formula`

 ## Usage

-All you need is a element container with the Svelte [use](https://svelte.dev/docs#use_action) directive and form input fields with their `name` property set.
+All you need is an element container with the Svelte [use](https://svelte.dev/docs#use_action) directive and form input fields with their `name` property set.

 ```svelte